Frequently Asked Questions

 To what address should I send official transcripts?

 Please have your transcript(s) sent to the following address:

 Do I need to take the TOEFL/IELTS exam?

 Georgetown University requires foreign applicants to provide proof of English language proficiency.
-If you received a BA from an accredited institution of higher education where English is the primary language of instruction then you do not have to take the TOEFL/IELTS.
-If you completed some coursework at a university where English is the primary language of instruction you will still need to take the TOEFL/IELTS.
-If you transferred to a university where English is the primary language of instruction and were awarded an undergraduate degree from this institution, you may still need to take the TOEFL based on the number of years spent at the institution.
-If you have questions, please contact us (email@example.com) to clarify whether a TOEFL score is required.
+If you earned a baccalaureate degree from an accredited institution of higher education where English is the primary language of instruction, then you do not have to take the TOEFL/IELTS.
+If you completed some coursework at a university where English is the primary language of instruction, you may still need to take the TOEFL/IELTS.
+If you have questions, please contact us (firstname.lastname@example.org) to clarify whether a TOEFL/IELTS score is required.

 Is there a minimum TOEFL/IELTS score required for entry into the program?

 The minimum TOEFL score is 600 (paper test) or 100 (iBT test).
 The minimum IELTS score is 7.0.